christsven/H.E.A.T/ruleset/H.E.A.T.md

 | Regular | 50 pt | 10 pt |
 | Veteran | 65 pt | 13 pt |

- As soon as either the drone or the operator is lost, the DOT is considered destroyed.

-The UAV uses the same damage value as its team.

 ##### Movement

-They can be suspended at any height below 2' (60cm).
+A drone can be suspended at any height below 2' (60cm).
 Per activation, either the operator or the UAV can perform an action.
 The UAV is able to move in 30" (RUN)/ 15" (ADVANCE) in any direction.

 It can stay airbound for 2 consecutive rounds before potentially losing battery
 charge: